Europe Data Center Market SIZE & SHARE ANALYSIS - GROWTH TRENDS & FORECASTS UP TO 2030

 Europe Data Center Market News

-• February 2023: The French data center company Data4 will open a new site in Hanau, Germany.
+• February 2023: The French data center company, Data4, is expected to open a new site in Hanau, Germany.
 On the site of a former army barracks in Hanu, east of Frankfurt, P3 Logistic Parks, a European logistics real estate company backed by GIC, revealed plans for a sizable data center park last year.
 Following its purchase of the roughly 20-hectare site from P3, Data4 intends to develop a campus of its data centers.

-• January 2023: CyrusOne acquired an office complex in Frankfurt, Germany, planning to turn it into a data center campus.
-The investment group Corum had sold the Europark office complex in Frankfurt for EUR 95 million (USD 102.3 million), before confirming that CyrusOne was the buyer.
+• January 2023: CyrusOne acquired an office complex in Frankfurt, Germany, and plans to turn it into a data center campus.
+The investment group Corum had sold the Europark office complex in Frankfurt for EUR 95 million (USD 102.3 million) before confirming that CyrusOne was the buyer.

 We provide a complimentary and exhaustive set of data points on the country and regional level metrics that present the fundamental structure of the industry.
 Presented in the form of 50+ free charts, the sections cover difficult to find data on various countries on smartphone users, data traffic per smartphone, mobile and broadband data speed, fiber connectivity network, and submarine cables.